 In a previous lesson, we learned how to use mixins as functions.
-Recall that functions are sections of code that can take arguments and eventually return the result of their work.
-In this way, we can perform operations on different numbers many times.
-A simple example is getting the square of any number.
+Remember that functions are snippets of code that can take arguments and eventually return the result of their work.
+In this way, we can perform operations on different numbers.
+A simple example is to find the square of any number.
 To do this, we need to multiply a number by itself.
-Let's try to do that with SASS.
+Let's try to do this using SASS.

-To create a function in SASS, we use the keyword @function
+To create a function in SASS, we use the keyword `@function' followed by the unique function name.

 @function square